 This workshop is part of Michigan Tech's ongoing commitment to faculty diversity in building a supportive campus climate.
-Successful completion of the Diversity Literacy Workshop is required to serve on faculty hiring and tenure promotion committees.
-The Workshop is organized as a three-week asynchronous online course in Canvas (with 2-3 hours of work per week) building literacy in recognizing unconscious bias, and culminates with a one-week seminar on the legal aspects of diversity-centered hiring practices.
+Successful completion of the Diversity Literacy Workshop is required to serve on faculty hiring and tenure and promotion committees.
+The Workshop is organized as a three-week asynchronous online course in Canvas (with 2-3 hours of work per week) covering legal aspects of hiring and promotion processes, building literacy in recognizing unconscious bias, and cultivating diversity-centered practices.

 The Diversity Literacy training component was developed by faculty during the Michigan Tech’s NSF ADVANCE PAID grant, which was funded 2008-2012 and included the development of campus-wide training programs in diversity and unconscious bias literacy.
 The current training program evolved from an optional in-person pilot program to the current online, interactive workshop that is required to serve on search and P&T committees.
-The course content and format continue to be managed by faculty members, distinguishing it from other training courses at Michigan Tech.
+The course content and format continue to be managed by faculty members in collaboration with the Office of Equal Opportunity Compliance and Title IX, distinguishing it from other training courses at Michigan Tech.
 Course content and format are reviewed and revised annual to continuously adapt to the landscape of DEI initiatives and needsat Michigan Tech with support from the Office of the Provost.